Basics of protecting honour, dignity, and business reputation

 To prove the fact of dissemination of inaccurate information, relevant evidence is usually submitted to the court together with the statement of claim: screenshots of publications, video and audio recordings, copies of Internet articles, etc. That is, any material evidence that the information has become available to third parties.

 1. Identification of the person.
-The false information must directly or indirectly relate to the plaintiff.
+The inaccurate information must directly or indirectly relate to the plaintiff.

-Information that, in the plaintiff’s opinion, violates their honor, dignity, or business reputation must contain an indication of the person’s identification data.
-This may be a direct indication of the position along with the employee’s name, the person’s full name, or a clear reference to the person’s social media accounts, etc.
+Information that, in the plaintiff’s opinion, violates their honour, dignity, or business reputation must contain an indication of the person’s identification data.
+This may be a direct indication of the position, along with the employee’s name, the person’s full name, or a clear reference to the person’s social media accounts, etc.

 1. Inaccuracy.
 Evidence is needed to prove that the information disseminated is untrue.